 1. Non-Invasive and Drug-Free: Neurofeedback offers a non-invasive and drug-free alternative to traditional OCD treatments like medication, making it appealing to individuals who prefer naturalistic approaches or who experience intolerable side effects from medication.

-2. Personalized Treatment: Neurofeedback allows for individualized treatment protocols based on each patient’s unique neurobiological profile and symptom presentation.
-This personalized approach enhances treatment efficacy and may result in better outcomes compared to one-size-fits-all interventions.
+2. Personalized Treatment: Neurofeedback allows individualized treatment protocols based on each patient’s unique neurobiological profile and symptom presentation.
+This personalized approach enhances treatment efficacy and may result in better outcomes than one-size-fits-all interventions.

 3. Promotion of Self-Regulation: Neurofeedback empowers individuals to take an active role in their treatment by providing real-time feedback on their brainwave activity.
 Through repeated practice, individuals learn to self-regulate their neural functioning, fostering a sense of control over their OCD symptoms.